dnocturne/Ada/README.md

 ## Features 🚀

 - **Ticket System**: Ticket System with configurable categories and custom support roles for each category.
+- **Anti Ping System**: Configurable anti ping system with three response types and configurable roles that can access the antiping system.
+Allows setting a custom message.

 ## Getting Started 👨‍💻